garrandall/popular-music-data/tracks/slow-motion-trey-songz.md

 So shawty, let your hair down and take a sip
 Gon' put this joint between your lips
-Baby, ooh, why don't you make yourself comfortable?
+Baby, oh why don't you make yourself comfortable?
-Ooh, while I go and put this tongue on you
+Oh while I go and put this tongue on you
-So tell me when you ready, I'ma speed it up for you just for a second Just for a second, then I'ma slow it back down and keep it steady Ooh baby, now that you are out them clothes
+So tell me when you ready, I'ma speed it up for you just for a second Just for a second, then I'ma slow it back down and keep it steady Ohbaby, now that you are out them clothes
-Ooh, I just wanna see you dance in
+Oh I just wanna see you dance in

 Slow motion